respawn-app/FlowMVI/docs/essenty.md

 By default, a store is launched using a `retainedScope`.
 As the name says, it's retained across configuration changes and will be stopped when the `InstanceKeeper`'s storage is cleared.
 If you want to relaunch the store on lifecycle events instead, pass a regular `coroutineScope` from essenty coroutine extensions.
+All stores will share the same scope by default.

 ```kotlin
 class CounterComponent(